RECRUITERS/COLLEGES at SHSS - During Lunch in Commons

 Salina Area Technical College has articulation agreements in place with several area high schools.
 This enables students to earn college credit while still in high school.
 Contact Student Services for more information.
 For more information, visit Salina Tech's website.
 To apply for admission to Salina Tech, go to their Application page.

-Hays Academy of Hair Design - Junior/Senior Day
+Spring Junior/Senior Day - Hays Academy of Hair Design (Salina Campus)